 In SQL Server 2005 and later versions, the select into/bulkcopy database option of sp_dboption is never required and should always be avoided.
 You should use ALTER DATABASE instead.
 This sp_dboption stored procedure will be removed in a future version of SQL Server.

 Restoring a database requires a sequence of restore operations (a restore sequence).
 A restore sequence starts with restoring at least one full backup, optionally followed by a corresponding differential backup.

 Each full and differential backup contains just enough log records to let you use them to recover the database.
 However, typically you will want to restore the subsequent log backups, in sequence, ending with the tail-log backup, if any.
 Therefore, before you start to restore a database, you must create a tail-log backup.
 The tail-log backup lets you restore the database up to the point of a failure.
 When the last log backup is restored, you must recover the database.

-Under the full recovery model or bulk-logged recovery model, the SQL Server 2005 Enterprise Edition supports restoring files or pages, or both, while a database is online.
+Under the full recovery model or bulk-logged recovery model, the SQL Server 2005 Enterprise Edition and later versions support restoring files or pages, or both, while a database is online.
 This is known as an online restore.
 The RESTORE syntax for restoring the files or pages is the same whether the database is offline or online.

-For more information, see Overview of Restore and Recovery in SQL Server.
+For more information, see Restore and Recovery Overview (SQL Server).